 Demi Leigh Nel-Peters’ win in Miss Universe boosted South Africa only to a 15th place overall behind Spain, Germany, Argentina and Finland.
 Indonesia’s first Miss International win care of Kevin Liliana places her country in the board as a country to look out for…

 Now on to the top 10 ranking this year… 10.
 Colombia – 5 crowns & 26 runner up placements, the 2 runner-up placements didn’t create enough ripple to move it higher this year.
 9. Sweden – 6 crowns & 14 runner up placements 8.
 Brazil – 6 crowns & 37 runner up placements 7.
 United Kingdom (GB & England) – 7 crowns & 21 runner up placements 6.
 Australia – 7 crowns & 26 runner up placements 5.
 Puerto Rico – 9 crowns & 11 runner up placements 4.
 India – 9 crowns & 15 runner up placements, moves one spot higher to bring down Puerto RIco to the 5th spot with Manushi’s win.

 3. Philippines – 14 crowns & 21 runner up placements, Karen Ibasco’s win brings a significant move as it comes closer to the 2nd spot.
-All it needs is a minimum of major crown next year to overtake the US.
+All it needs is a minimum of 1 major crown next year to overtake the US.
 2. USA – 14 crowns & 59 runner up placements 1.
-Venezuela – 22 crowns & 42 runner up placements, Diana Croce’s 2nd runner up placement in MI just keeps on piling up the lead of this pageant powerhouse.
+Venezuela – 22 crowns & 42 runner up placements, Diana Croce’s 2nd runner up placement in MI just keeps on piling up the lead for this pageant powerhouse.